Azure/azure-sdk-for-java/sdk/spring/azure-spring-data-cosmos/README.md

 #### Enabling Diagnostics with JavaAgent

 Diagnostics can be enabled by passing the JavaAgent with your application like below.
+This will enable logging with the default thresholds.
 The '-javaagent' must be passed before the '-jar'.

 ```commandline
 java -javaagent:"<path-to-applicationinsights-agent-jar>" -jar <myapp.jar>